jacoborous/nytimes-web2pdf/https/www.nytimes.com.html.md

 <div class="css-tnu8m6 e18df3gd0">

-Michael T. Osterholm and Neel Kashkari
+Gail Collins and Bret Stephens

 </div>

 </div>

-## Here’s How to Crush the Virus Until Vaccines Arrive
+## Welcome, Democrats, to Wherever It Is That We Are

 </div>